Vaniahchristian/Heart-Disease-Diagnosis-System/README.md

   if you click on the vercel link .just login with any details e.g (email : vierycalliper@gmail.com , password : 0754092850)

   NB: No need to create account

+   Click on Heart disease prediction on the side bar and input the features

+   All the predictions will be displayed in the Diagnosis Results.

  ### **How the Model Works**